+

 The differences between the role of the board chairman and the director

-The roles of the board chairman and the director of an organization such as the MCA has some slight differences.
+The roles of the board chairman and the director of an organization, such as the MCA, have some slight differences.
 However, the roles of these two leaders are closely intertwined since they handle one line of resources.

 The chairman of the board chairs the meetings of the board.
 He is the overall chair who keeps the board at the governance level of thinking in all the meetings and discussions held pertaining to the organization.